Le-Wi-Di/le-wi-di.github.io/index.md

 This year’s edition of the Learning-With-Disagreements shared task was a great success, with around 30 submissions valid for the competition.
 Results available [here](https://docs.google.com/spreadsheets/d/1MLCa-8WKuLnpPWrYns-fnK_Bjt9PreG9nY8WOyiu-xY/edit#gid=84485543).

-The complete datasets, comprehending the test set labels, are released and are now available [here](https://github.com/Le-Wi-Di/le-wi-di.github.io/blob/main/data_post-competition.zip)
+The complete datasets, comprehending the test set labels, are released and available [here](https://github.com/Le-Wi-Di/le-wi-di.github.io/blob/main/data_post-competition.zip)

-Watch [here](https://www.youtube.com/watch?v=Ca3_eqAJIpo&ab_channel=LeWiDi_semeval23) the video with the presentation of the task
+A video with the presentation of the task [here](https://www.youtube.com/watch?v=Ca3_eqAJIpo&ab_channel=LeWiDi_semeval23)

 ### Overview